o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Data Model {#security-datamodel}

-This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.
+This section is modeled after the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.

 The YANG module specified in {{datamodel-module}} defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
 These YANG-based management protocols (1) have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and (2) have to use mutual authentication.